itssarvani394/PDFMind/Readme.md

 # PDFMind  - Adaptive RAG Chatbot

-_RAG Ollama is an Adaptive RAG Agent web app that uses LLM to answer questions about a PDF document.
+_PDFMind is an Adaptive RAG Agent web app that uses LLM to answer questions about a PDF document.
 The app uses a graph-based approach to answer questions.
 The graph is built using LangGraph._
 ## Architecture & Screenshots

 ### System Architecture